wooooooooooooooowastaken/mcevzar.github.io/_posts/2016-11-10-Approved-resources.md

 - **Makers: The New Industrial Revolution - atoms are the new bits**

 - **Biopsychology** you know the parts of your computer and how they work, but do you know about your own hardware aka your brain

-Surely You're Joking, Mr. Feynman! - autobiography from a great physicist and great physics teacher (not often are those two skills combined)
+- **Surely You're Joking, Mr. Feynman!** autobiography from a great physicist and great physics teacher (not often are those two skills combined)

 *More coming soon*